Tag: Chile

 Leave a comment

-Travel Blog #3: Pucón, Part 1: Lakes and Sleep Deprivation
+Chile #3: Pucón, Part 1: Lakes and Sleep Deprivation

 Around a month and a half ago (as you can see, I am very behind in my writing, and yet I’m surprised it was only a month and a half ago), I went on a trip with my friends to Pucón, a town in the south of Chile.
 It was a lovely trip with some twists and turns, although first I figure I should explain that description “in the south of Chile” because with a country so endowed in latitude, that can mean just about anything.